SystemsApproach/tcpcc/design.rst

 * Examine how quickly flows adapt to released bandwidth from terminating flows.

-* Measure fairness between flows with the same (or different) congestion algorithm(s)
+* Measure fairness between flows with the same (or different) congestion algorithm(s).

 * Measure levels of congestion.

-* Identify conditions under which performance changes abruptly, signalling an instability.
+* Identify conditions under which performance changes abruptly, signalling a possible instability.

 Additional tests include a combination of streaming, plus 10-KB and 1-MB RPCs.
 These tests allow us to see if the smaller RPC flows are